sakaiproject/sakai/lti/docs/sakai_lti_vendor.md

 there, all that is necessary is to add a new tool registration XML to the existing file.

-Once the copy of the **IMSBLTIPortlet.xml** file is properly placed in the **sakai.home** folder, it *overrides* the copy in the **imsblti** webapp.
+Once the copy of the **IMSLTIPortlet.xml** file is properly placed in the **sakai.home** folder, it *overrides* the copy in the **imsblti** webapp.
 So you need to maintain the existing **sakai.basiclti** tool registration in the new copy of the file unless you explicitly intend to